osiz-blockchainapp/mica-hCoinSandbox/docs/whitedoc/michelson.rst

     > LE / v : S  =>  False : S
         iff v > 0

--  ``GE``: Checks that the top of the stack is greater than or equal to zero.
+-  ``GE``: Checks that the top of the stack is Greater Than of Equal to zero.

 ::